 (for example, treatment is effective)

 Monitoring and improving outcomes for patients

-The practice kept detailed dental care records containing information about the patients' current dental needs, past treatment and medical histories.
-The dentists assessed patients' treatment needs in line with recognised guidance.
+The practice kept dental care records containing information about the patients' current dental needs, past treatment and medical histories.
+The dentists did not always assess patients' treatment needs in line with recognised guidance.